Vegan English Muffins

 Here are the steps to make the English muffin dough:

-2. Make the dough — Add the flour, yeast, salt, and sugar in the bowl of a stand mixer fitted with a paddle attachment.
+- Make the dough — Add the flour, yeast, salt, and sugar to the bowl of a stand mixer fitted with a paddle attachment.
 Beat for a second or two to combine.
 Add the buttermilk and beat on low speed until the dough is combined.

 Step Two: Make Muffins

-2. Roll each piece into a ball, and then flatten them until they’re 3 inches in diameter.
+- Roll each piece into a ball, and then flatten it until it’s 3 inches in diameter.

 Step Three: Cook the Muffins